 As a student at NAU, appropriate conduct and integrity are expected.
 In some instances of student misconduct, the university will issue a warning or will place the student on disciplinary probation, suspension, or will dismiss the student from the university.
-A written policy on student conduct is available from the office of the dean of graduate students and academic support who has authority and responsibility for overseeing student conduct.
+A written policy on student conduct is available from the office of the vice president and dean who has authority and responsibility for overseeing student conduct.
 The dean may consult with cohort coordinators.